Shocked (song): Impact and legacy

+In 2020, Alexis Petridis of British daily newspaper The Guardian ranked the song at number five in his "Kylie's 30 greatest singles" list, adding that it saw Stock, Aitken and Waterman "abandoning their identikit sound, writing better, classier songs and... commissioning a remix by DNA which is very 1990 – breakbeat, house piano, rap – and a delight".
+In 2021, British magazine Classic Pop ranked the song number 28 in their list of "Top 40 Stock Aitken Waterman songs".
+They wrote, "It took a DNA remix armed with bustling rhythms and pounding piano stabs and a rap cameo from Jazzi P to bring the fourth and final single from Rhythm Of Love out of its shell, but Kylie's 1991 hit was very much SAW at their songwriting and production best.
+Sex came to the forefront for the "What Do I Have to Do" video that preceded it, and Kylie continued in that steamy, seductive vein for "Shocked", with snogging, brassieres and even a spot of keyhole voyeurism no doubt helping her to her 13th successive Top 10 UK single."
+The song's legacy extends to the porn world, with its rap quoted in an American gay erotic video.
+In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's fourth best song (out of 183), describing it a SAW "masterpiece", and added: "A fat bassline and heavy electro beat makes way for acid squiggles, a huge guitar riff, even cowbell...
+Kylie's delivery is flawless and that chorus is perfect".

 Chart performance

 "Shocked" received moderate success throughout the charts.
 In Minogue's native Australia, the song debuted at number thirteen.
 The song then rose to number seven, where it eventually peaked.
 The song then fell out the top ten, and stayed in the charts for eleven weeks in total.
 In the United Kingdom, the song debuted at number ten on the UK Singles Chart.
 The song then ascended to number six, where it eventually peaked.
 It stayed in the charts for a total of seven weeks.
 Due to the top ten chart performance of the song in the UK, Minogue became the first artist in the history of the UK charts to have their first thirteen releases go top ten.

-The song had also managed to chart within several European charts, including the top ten in countries Israel, Slovenia, Ireland, South Africa, United Kingdom and Australia.
+"Shocked" also became a successful top-10 hit in Finland, Luxembourg, Ireland and Israel.

 Music video

-Background

-The accompanying music video for "Shocked" was shot in Paris, France as Minogue was finishing her photoshoot in Paris.
+The music video for "Shocked" was shot in Paris, France as Minogue was finishing her photoshoot in Paris.
 The video featured Minogue in a number of disguises.
-According to her long-term friend William Baker, her team intended to re-create her previous video for "What Do I Have to Do" to this video.
-South African model Zane O'Donnell, who also appeared as Minogue's love interest in the earlier video, was invited to reprise his role for this video.
-After appearing in both of Minogue's videos, Minogue and O'Donnell began dating.
+It also features rapper Jazzi P. According to Minogue's long-term friend William Baker, her team intended to tie her previous video for "What Do I Have to Do" to this video.

-Minogue told Clothes Show in August 1991: "I really like [the look in the video].
-It's strong and it's sexy.
-It's quite deliberately different from what people expect of me."

-Synopsis

-The video begins with Minogue and an assistant driving inside O'Donnell's Manson-esque home.
-Minogue steps out the car to walk inside, and she and O'Donnell see each other in the revolving doors.
-In some scenes, it features Minogue making out with O'Donnell in the car she arrived in.

-It then shoots to Minogue singing in a pink bra with white shorts and pigtails, singing to the song.
-The following scene shows Minogue in a pink ostrich skirt, with a nude-torso frontal view.
-It then features rapper Jazzy P. rapping to her feature in the song, intercut with Minogue dancing, inset of a keyhole shape.
-The video concludes with O'Donnell standing, watching Minogue leave the mansion in her car.